Company: South Tahoe Public Utility District

-To successfully deal with this problem , we carefully deleted South Tahoe' objects from the directory (configuration container) using ADSIEdit or a similar tool, while ensuring their email infrastructure is not affected.
-Additionally, we took a complete directory and exchange backup prior to the deletion, so incase anything happened to the infrastructure, we would still have the backed up servers to start again.
+To successfully deal with this problem, we carefully deleted South Tahoe' objects from the directory (configuration container) using ADSIEdit or a similar tool, while ensuring their email infrastructure is not affected.
+Additionally, we took a complete directory and exchange backup prior to the deletion, so in case anything happened to the infrastructure, we would still have the backed-up servers to start again.

 Mailbox Migration Speed Issue

-While migrating from the on-premises 2010 to the Microsoft Office 365 solution, we noticed that the speed of migration was very extremely sluggish.
-It was taking too long to sync a single mailbox.
+While migrating from the on-premises 2010 to the Microsoft Office 365 solution, we noticed that the speed of migration was extremely sluggish.
+It was taking too long to synchronize a single mailbox.
 Nonetheless, Communication Square was fully alert that the migration jobs to Exchange Online have a lower priority on Exchange servers and are sometimes throttled to protect the health of the datacenter resources (server performance, disks, databases).

 To troubleshoot slow migration, we took the following measures:

 Resultantly, the migration speed increased from 600MB per hour to 1GB per hour.

 The retention policies in office 365 is a pain point for many admins.
 Office 365 stores deleted emails for 14 days only and upon changing the Message Recording Management policy, it is increased to 30 days.
 However, South Tahoe wanted to store the deleted emails for longer period of time due to compliance requirements.